KaiRunLeong/C-Scrabble-CLI-game/README.md

 ## Project Instruction:
 1) Clone this project from gitub
 2) Navigate to the starter_code directory
-3) run make all
+3) Run make all
-4) type ./scrabble
+4) Type ./scrabble
 5) Have fun!